taichi-dev/soft2d-release/README.md

 This is soft2d's official repository for the latest releases, user examples, and documentation.
 The user documentation is hosted [here](https://docs.soft2d.tech/).

 ## Introduction
 Soft2D is a 2D multi-material continuum physics engine designed for real-time applications.
 With soft2d, users can simulate various materials such as fluids, sand, snow, and elastic bodies within their applications.
+Soft2D runs on GPU, and currently supports Vulkan and Metal backends.

 Soft2D is distributed as shared library binary files and header files.
 These files are under the `soft2d/` directory.
 Additionally, soft2d relies on the [Taichi C-API](https://docs.taichi-lang.org/docs/taichi_core) library.
 The Taichi C-API library is located at `dependencies/taichi_c_api/`, which has the same directory structure as `soft2d/`.